Skip to main content

 • When known, we will use a person's preferred pronoun.
 Using inclusive pronouns such as ‘they’ and ‘their’ helps to identify someone without assuming their gender.

 • This umbrella term’s origins reflect historical, collaborative, anti-racist organising in the UK.
-However, as our awareness and knowledge develops, they are rendered insufficient to reflect cultural change.
-In drawing an equivalence between skin colour, geographic origin and ethnicity, BAME does not provide a better understanding of the complexity of lived experience, as well as experiences of racism, discriminations or harassment and bullying.
+However, as awareness and knowledge develops, it is rendered insufficient to reflect cultural changes.
+In drawing an equivalence between skin colour, geographic origin and ethnicity, BAME does not provide a better understanding of the complexity of lived experience nor experiences of racism, discrimination or harassment and bullying.
 Whenever necessary, we will refer to individuals and groups by their specific preferred racial, national or ethnic identity.

 We will respect intersectionality

-FACT encourages the use of inclusive language in all communication, however, under our major funders' current terms FACT is required to gather a predetermined set of data and use prescribed (sometimes homogenising) terms when reporting.
-We are committed to working with the Arts Council, and other arts organisations in the city towards an agreed, more meaningful set of data and inclusive terms.
+FACT encourages the use of inclusive language in all communication.
+However, under our major funders' current terms, FACT is required to gather a predetermined set of data and use prescribed (sometimes homogenising) terms when reporting.
+We are committed to working with Arts Council England and other arts organisations in the city towards an agreed, more meaningful set of data and inclusive terms.

 Some current examples of these are listed below and will be regularly reviewed and updated by FACT’s team: